Spatial-R/RRID/README.md

 * [Dengue in Southeast Asia](http://www.tycho.pitt.edu/dev/pnas/): **monthly** dengue surveillance data collected from eight **countries** in Southeast Asia for the period 1993-2010.
 These data have been integrated from various sources, as described in detail in the supplementary material of the scientific paper of this study in the paper [Region-wide synchrony and traveling waves of dengue across eight countries in Southeast Asia Supporting Information](http://www.pnas.org/content/suppl/2015/10/01/1501375112.DCSupplemental).

-* [Dengue in Brazil](http://www.tycho.pitt.edu/dev/dengue_bwc/):  **weekly** number of dengue cases for cities in Brazil hosting games or football teams during the FIFA 2014 World Cup.
-The peeriod is  from 2001 to 2014.
+* [Dengue in Brazil](http://www.tycho.pitt.edu/dev/dengue_bwc/):  **weekly** number of dengue cases for cities in Brazil hosting games or football teams during the FIFA 2014 World Cup (from 2001 to 2014).
 These data have been used for the paper [Risk of Dengue for Tourists and Teams during the World Cup 2014 in Brazil](http://journals.plos.org/plosntds/article?id=10.1371/journal.pntd.0003063).

-* [Dengue in Peru and Puerto Rico](http://dengueforecasting.noaa.gov/): this dataset were used to design an infectious disease forecasting project with the aim of galvanizing efforts to predict epidemics of dengue.
+* [Dengue in Peru and Puerto Rico](http://dengueforecasting.noaa.gov/): this dataset was used to design an infectious disease forecasting project with the aim of galvanizing efforts to predict epidemics of dengue.
 Other information of those two cities including Population, Satellite Precipitation and Satellite Vegetation were in the website.

-* [DengueCasesMalaysia](https://github.com/rengaray/DengueCasesMalaysia): Dengue **weekly** dataset in **Malaysia** at state level from 2011 to 2015.
+* [DengueCasesMalaysia](https://github.com/rengaray/DengueCasesMalaysia): dengue **weekly** dataset in **Malaysia** at state level from 2011 to 2015.

-* [Dengue in Guangdong](http://gdwst.gov.cn/a/sc/jikongguanli/index-2.html): **Weekly** dataset at country level.
+* [Dengue in Guangdong](http://gdwst.gov.cn/a/sc/jikongguanli/index-2.html): **weekly** dataset at country level.
 In additional, import or local information is also included.

 * [Chikungunya](http://www.tycho.pitt.edu/dev/chikungunya/): **weekly** reports of Chikungunya cases and deaths provided by the Pan American Health Organization ([PAHO](http://www.paho.org/hq/index.php?option=com_topics&view=article&id=343&Itemid=40931)) and the French Agence régionale de santé (ARS) at **country** level.